-Standard reference: As per ISO 8501-1, the Hand Tool cleaning standard is St 2 / As per SSPC, SSPC SP 2 is related to Hand tool cleaning method which can be referred thorough SSPC VIS-3 or ISO 8501 visual standards of surface preparation agreed upon by the contracting parties.
+Standard reference: As per ISO 8501-1, the Hand Tool cleaning standard is St 2 / As per SSPC, SSPC SP 2 is related to the Hand tool cleaning method which can be referred to through SSPC VIS-3 or ISO 8501 visual standards of surface preparation agreed upon by the contracting parties.

 POWER TOOL CLEANING METHOD

 Power tool cleaning is a method of preparing steel surfaces with the use of power-assisted hand tools.
 It does not include the use of laser and heat-induction technologies.
 A power tool-cleaned surface, when viewed without magnification, shall be free of visible deposits of oil and grease and shall be free of all loose mill scale, loose rust, loose paint, and other loose detrimental foreign matter.
 It is not intended that adherent mill scale, rust, and paint be removed by this process.
 Mill scale, rust, and paint are considered adherent if they cannot be removed by lifting with a dull putty knife.